 What Makes Us Different

-At Neuragility, a core tenet of our approach to learning and change is that the identities, stories -- and other assumptions we bring to a situation -- determine much of the situation’s outcome and its meaning.
-While many approaches to personal and organizational development deal with skills, traits, and self-awareness feedback, few address the role our identities and stories play in our ability to change the stories we (often, unconsciously) live within.
+A core tenet of our approach to learning and change is that the identities, stories, beliefs, and assumptions we bring to a situation determine much of the situation’s meaning, our actions, and our outcomes.
+The neuroscience literature on this process is clear: our sense-making and decision-making are primarily unconscious.
+Hence, we focus on bringing to consciousness the role our identities and stories play in our lives and increase the ability to change the stories we (often, unconsciously) live within.